History

 2002

-Discovery Health Center opens.
-This is the first healthcare facility in the country to be registered with the U.S. Green Building Council (USGBC).
-Discovery Health Center receives the USGBC’s Leadership in Energy and Environmental Design (LEED) Certification in 2004
+TCFD builds the Discovery Health Center (DHC), a state-of-the-art medical and clinical facility providing healthcare services to its residents.
+It becomes the first healthcare facility in the country to register with the U.S. Green Building Council (USGBC).
+In 2004, the DHC earns USGBC’s Leadership in Energy and Environmental Design (LEED) Certification.

 2004